nest/nest-simulator/pynest/README.md

     $(prefix)/lib{,64}/pythonX.Y/site-packages/nest

-To force to usage of a specific Python version pass
+To force the usage of a specific Python version pass

     -Dwith-python=2  or  -Dwith-python=3